hnqso/minigrid/README.md

 ## Contributing

-Please [submit a new issue](https://github.com/henriquea/minigrid/issues) before drop a PR.
-I do have a few things in mind.
-I'm trying to keep the flow and the API as simple as possible.
+Please [submit a new issue](https://github.com/henriquea/minigrid/issues) before send a PR.
+I do have a few things in mind but I'm also trying to keep the flow and the API as simple as possible.

 ## License